 Our commercial dehydrators can be set at a temperature of up to 90°C (195°F).
 In contrast, the temperature in our standard industrial dehydrators can reach 150°C (300°F) and with customisation, industrial units can go even higher – up to 300°C (575°F).

 This means a greater flexibility in adjusting temperatures and drying times, depending on the products you are making and the final texture you want to achieve.

 All our dehydrator units, both commercial and industrial, come with flexible and programmable timer options unmatched by any domestic dehydrator available.
 In our commercial dehydrators, the timer can be set for up to 99 hours.
-Industrial dehydrators offer even more flexibility in the timer programming options, with the ability to set the timer for up to 9999 hours – that’s over 416 days, more than a year!
+All our dehydrator units, both commercial and industrial, come with flexible and programmable timer options unmatched by any domestic dehydrator available.
+In our commercial dehydrators, the timer can be set for up to 99 hours.
+Industrial dehydrators offer even more flexibility in the timer programming options, with the ability to set 5 separate steps all with 1000 hour timers.